 By Mr. Alex Ross, Head of Social Studies, Junior School

-Using social responsibility, innovative inquiry and active empathy as touchstones, the junior school social studies program cultivates an interest and respect for the past while giving students the opportunity to reflect on the present.
+Using social responsibility, innovative inquiry and active empathy as touchstones, our social studies program cultivates a real interest and respect for the past while giving students the opportunity to reflect on the present.
 Students are encouraged to share opinions, understand others’ perspectives and demonstrate an ability to think critically, as their cultural literacy evolves in tandem with their knowledge and understanding of the world around them.